All About Housesitting for Boomers & Travellers

 1. Make sure you know the length of time you can stay in a country and do you require a Visa before you go.
 If you are a snowbird (Canadian) you are allowed 180 days in Europe and 182 days in the US and Mexico is 180 days.

 2. Another great option is that of dual citizenship.
-If you or your parents were born in an EU country (UK, Ireland, France, etc) you are eligible for a passport which these days is an EU Passport.
-This will allow you to stay much longer in European countries with this dual citizenship and you may be able to obtain work.
+If you or your parents were born in an EU country (27 countries in the EU including, UK, Ireland, France, etc) you are eligible for a passport which these days is an EU Passport.
+This will allow you to stay much longer in European countries with this dual citizenship and you may be able to obtain work or retire to Spain – imagine.

 2. Banking is very easy in this age of technology, we have downloaded the apps for our bank onto our phones and computers and our pension money goes direct into our accounts.
 Our bank has an agreement with international banks and we don’t even get bank charges if we use a Global ATM bank such as Barclays.